 UAV-lidar measurements of throughfall shown in Figure 8, used in the calculation of interception efficiency, aligned well with 28 in-situ manual throughfall measurements with a mean bias of -0.001 m and RMSE of 0.024 m.
 The mean bias between these two measurements were observed to be similar within canopy gaps and within tree wells.
 However, the lower throughfall depths within treewells resulted in a larger percent bias.
 All three SCLs and the weighed tree registered a 2 kg m-2 unloading event during a brief pause in snowfall early in the morning on March 14, prior to the UAV-lidar flight.
 This unloading event in addition to the moderate wind speeds observed during the snowfall event likely contributed to some redistribution of snow on the ground.
 The relatively small unloading event compared to the amount of snow that fell during the snowfall event and minimal evidence of observed wind redistribution on the ground is inferred to have not significantly altered the UAV-lidar throughfall measurements.

 Figure 8 shows the spatial distribution of throughfall and interception efficiency at the PWL and FT forest plots.
 Reduced throughfall and greater interception efficiency is observed on the north (lee) side of individual trees, which is interpreted to be a result of non-vertical hydrometeor trajectories caused by the steady southerly winds observed over this event.
-In-situ visual observations confirmed non-vertical hydrometeor trajectories on the afternoon of March 13th and increased canopy snow loads were observed on the windward side of individual trees on March 14th.
+In-situ visual observations confirmed non-vertical hydrometeor trajectories during snowfall on March 13th and increased canopy snow loads were observed on the windward side of individual trees following snowfall on March 14th.
 This effect is shown in Figure 8 to be more apparent within the PWL forest plot, compared to the FT forest plot.
 This may be attributed to the taller trees and higher canopy coverage within the PWL forest plot compared to the FT forest plot, where given the same trajectory angle a taller tree will produce a larger footprint.